 This four-week rotation is designed for medical students interested in pursuing a career in ophthalmology.
-Students work with our neuro-ophthalmology faculty, including Kathleen Digre, MD, Professor, and Director; Judith Warner, MD Professor; Bradley Katz, MD, PhD, Professor; and Alison Crum, MD, Assistant Professor.
-Students will be required to present cases, brief reviews of topics of interest, and an Ophthalmology Grand Rounds.
+Students work with our neuro-ophthalmology faculty, including Kathleen Digre, MD, Judith Warner, MD, Bradley Katz, MD, PhD, and Alison Crum, MD.
+Students will be required to present cases, brief reviews of topics of interest, and an Ophthalmology Grand Rounds presentation.

 This course is a review of all the basics in neuro-ophthalmology.
 The student will be able to recognize papilledema, know how to evaluate diplopia, and know how to recognize optic neuropathic disorders (including optic neuritis and anterior ischemia).
 The student will be able to recognize common cranial neuropathy III, IV, VI, and palsies.

 Senior medical students; junior medical students doing their senior rotation will also be considered.